 Immunotherapy is sometimes referred to as either biotherapy or biological therapy, a treatment that uses or replicates substances that are derived from living organisms.
 Immunotherapy uses the body’s own immune system to fight cancer cells.
 It is also used to help control side effects from other cancer treatments.

 Immunotherapy uses substances that naturally occur in the body to boost the functioning of the immune system.
 As a result, the body is able to destroy cancer cells more effectively.
 Because immunotherapy uses naturally occurring substances and can be focused to identify aspects that are unique to the tumor, it can lessen the side effects of cancer treatments and help the body replace normal cells that have been damaged or destroyed.
-Immunotherapy may also help prevent the spread of cancer cells in the body.
+This may also help prevent the spread of cancer cells in the body.
 For a kid-friendly visual overview of immunotherapy, please watch our video.

 The immune system is a network of organs and cells that work to protect the body against disease.
 The immune system looks for cells that are not normal, such as bacteria, viruses, and cancer cells, and tries to destroy them.
 Because cancer develops from one’s own cells and cancer can develop mechanisms of evading the immune system, the immune system’s response to cancer often needs a boost to assist it in better identifying cancer cells and destroying them.